Love song

-A love song is a song about romantic love, falling in love, heartbreak after a breakup, and the feelings that these experiences bring.
-A comprehensive list of even the best known performers and composers of love songs would be a large order.
+A love song is a song about love, falling in love, heartbreak after a breakup, and the feelings that these experiences bring.
 Love songs can be found in a variety of different music genres.
+They can come in various formats, from sad and emotional pieces to fast songs that only have a faint love theme and major on the sound and popularity.

 History

-Love songs have been around for centuries and can be found in the histories and cultures of most societies, though their ubiquity is a modern phenomenon.
+Love songs have existed for many years and can be found in the histories and cultures of most societies, though their ubiquity is a modern phenomenon.

 The oldest known love song is the love song of Shu-Sin, which was discovered in the library of Ashurbanipal in Mesopotamia.
-It's about both romantic and erotic love.
+It was about both romantic and erotic love.
 Prior to the discovery of the love song of Shu-Sin, Solomon's Song of Songs from the Bible was considered the oldest love song.

 Early history

 There are several theories about the origin of music in a general sense.
 According to Charles Darwin, it has to do with the choice of partner between woman and man (women choose male partners based on musical performances), and so the first music would be love music.
-Herbert Spencer saw music develop from a passionate eloquence, and music arise as an expression of emotions.
+However, Herbert Spencer saw music develop from a passionate eloquence, and music arise as an expression of emotions.

-In Ancient Greece civilization music was certainly made at weddings, and there were certainly love songs, as Erato as a muse was the protector of the love song, but our knowledge is written on myths and on pictures (as on vases) and not on written music based.
-It was not until the ninth century that a musical notation was developed in the Eastern Roman Empire, the neume notation, and after the addition of lines the staff was created around the 11th century, with which music is only well documented from this period.
+In Ancient Greece, music was made at weddings, and there were love songs, as Erato as a muse was the protector of the love song, but knowledge is based on myths and on archaeological evidence, not on written music.
+In the 9th century a musical notation was developed in the Eastern Roman Empire, the neume notation, and after the addition of lines the staff was created around the 11th century, such that the exact form of music is only well-documented from this period.